abdessalaam/mastodon_aurora/README.md

 upload an image of your choice to: _your_mastodon/public/system/custom/graphics/_

 ### CUSTOM THUMBNAIL for accounts that moved
-you can download an example from this repository upload to: _your_mastodon/public/system/custom/graphics/_
+you can download an example from this repository, upload to: _your_mastodon/public/system/custom/graphics/_

 ## Enjoy, share, adapt, and follow me on mastodon: